bmagalhaes/ECO395M-Final-Project/Final_rmd.md

 treatment from the outcome before treatment for a treated state, the difference (D1) is going to be the effect caused by the treatment (E) plus a trend (T).
 This step neutralizes unobserved factors of a particular state.
-For a state that wasn’t treated, the difference (D1) before and after treatment is the trend (T) only.
+For a state that wasn't treated, the difference (D1) before and after treatment is the trend (T) only.
 So, if we assume that T is the same for both states, we can decrease T, that was measured from the control state, from T + E in order to isolate the causal effect E.